PopGTN/Website/_posts/2025-02-09-WSL-2-Ubuntu-GUI-access.md

 none didn't work well.
 So with a little bit of research and combing many different methods into one.
 I came up with my own solution to the problem

-## Setting Up WSL2 with Ubuntu on Windows
+## Step 1: Setting Up WSL2 with Ubuntu on Windows

 This guide will walk you through the steps to install and set up Ubuntu on Windows Subsystem for Linux 2 (WSL2).